osgi/osgi.enroute.site/_source/_qs/300-application.md

 ## Debugging

-Of course you will never need to debug enRoute projects since they are by definition perfect.
-However, perfection isn't what it used to be so let's therefore see how we can do some debugging in this project.
+Of course you will never need to debug enRoute projects since they are by definition perfect!
+However, since perfection isn't what it used to be, let's see how we can do some debugging in this project.

-You can debug this project as you can any other project.
-You can set breakpoints and single stop.
+You can debug this project as you can any other project in Java.
+You can set breakpoints and single step.
 There is one difference with more traditional Java.
 In our case, we generate a bundle that gets deployed on every change we make.
 If you change some code an save it, a new bundle will get deployed.
 If you get more requirements in the `bndrun` file, those new bundles will be deployed or no longer necessary bundles get removed.
-This works so well that the dialog box that Eclipse sometimes pops up to tell you it could not patch the class files can be ignored because bnd does not rely on patching.
+This works so well that the dialog box that Eclipse sometimes pops up to tell you it could not patch the class files can be ignored because bnd does not rely on this patching.

 ![Resolved set](/img/qs/debug-patch-0.png)

-So just click the checkbox and dismiss it.
-So that out of the way, let's change our code from making this upper case code to return lower case code.
+So just click the check-box and dismiss this dialog.
+That out of the way, let's change our code from making this upper case code to return lower case code.
 (Don't kill the running framework.)

-	public String getUpper(String string) throws Exception {
+	public String getUpper(RESTRequest req, String string) throws Exception {
-		return m.toLowerCase();
+		return string.toLowerCase();
 	}

 If there are no Javascript or html fragment changes you need to refresh the page in the browser to reload.
 Otherwise you can just click the button on your browser and try it out.
+You actually rarely have to restart the framework.

 ## OSGi Details